-Just where is the Global Cyber-defense Market going, and why is it failing so spectacularly to protect the data assets of the largest and most heavily protected government institutions and corporate companies in the world.
-It is a great question, particularly when you consider that $167 Billion was spent on Cybersecurity in 2019 and this is predicted to increase to $248 Billion by 2023 [Source: Forbes].
-If you ask a Cybersecurity Analyst “what more can organisations must do in order to strengthen their defense line”, you will be told that the threat levels are increasing every day, so organisations need to invest more money into cybersecurity.
+So where is the cybersecurity market heading?
+It is a great question, particularly when you consider that $167 billion was spent on cybersecurity in 2019 and this is predicted to increase to $248 billion by 2023 [Source: Forbes].
+If you ask a Cybersecurity Analyst, “What more can organisations must do in order to strengthen their defense line?” you will be told that the threat levels are increasing every day, so organisations need to invest more money into cybersecurity.

-Companies like Gartner have made fortune advising clients on their assessment of the best security products in the market.
+Companies like Gartner have made a fortune advising clients on their assessment of the best security products in the market.
 They even created and promoted their Magic Quadrant of cyber vendors product capabilities, a league table which many clients interpret as a ‘magic bullet’ and the simple answer to all their cyber security concerns.
-Many companies are aware that Cybersecurity is a complex issue, and they use Gartner to compensate for gaps in their knowledge and because they do not have the resources to assess all the products in the market.
-Most Corporations and Government organisations deploy a ‘defense in depth’ strategy which results in them deploying multiple expensive Cybersecurity products with overlapping capabilities – expecting improved security protection through deploying multiple security products.
+Many companies are aware that cybersecurity is a complex issue, and they use Gartner to compensate for gaps in their knowledge and because they do not have the resources to assess all the products in the market.
+Most corporations and government organisations deploy a ‘defense in depth’ strategy which results in them deploying multiple expensive cybersecurity products with overlapping capabilities – expecting improved security protection through deploying multiple security products.

 To best understand the scale of the problem, let’s look into some recently notified, large organisation security breaches, reported over a four-week period between 20th November and 17th December 2020.
 It is important to note that we have only selected a small number of notified, and publicly acknowledged cyber-attack incidents.